joshuacherian/joshuacherian.github.io/_posts/2019-11-02-Solving-Phunbos.md

 ![png](../images/Solving_Phunbos/Phobos_Print.png)

 I should note that my filleted corners were underwhelming, to say the least.
 If I repeated the process, I would make my fillets much larger than 3mm.
 This may take some trial and error, but I'm satisfied for now.
 The 2x2 cube arrived a few days after the print, which meant I had everything I needed to assemble the puzzle.
-The cube doesn't turn very well - understandable, given that it was built as a novelty keychain toy, not a speedcube.
+The cube doesn't turn very well - understandable, given that it was built as a novelty keychain toy, not a speed cube.
 Loosening the tensions on the core helped, but it was still pretty rough.
 A friend provided some cube lubricant to help with the internal friction and I went back to the AE Maker Space in search of some super glue.

 ### Putting the Pieces Together

-Before I started gluing, I sanded each face of the cube down with some 220 grit sandpaper to help with adherance.
+Before I started gluing, I sanded each face of the cube down with some 220 grit sandpaper to help with adherence.
 Then a dot of glue went onto each face a given piece of the cube before applying the printed piece.

 ![png](../images/Solving_Phunbos/Phobos_Assembly.png)
 *Five pieces glued, three to go.*